-- 5.8.10 The investigator(s) shall prepare a final investigation summary that contains a written summary of the findings (including a statement of the allegations and issues, the positions of the parties, a summary of evidence and findings, and a determination on whether this policy has been violated).
-Unless there is a conflict, or an outside investigator was engaged, the EO/AA Director and an attorney assigned by General Counsel shall review each final investigation summary before it is finalized. - 5.8.11 The possible findings of the investigation are the following: - 1) A decision of "unfounded" indicates either that there is insufficient evidence for the investigators to conclude that the event(s) occurred as alleged, or even if the event(s) occurred, it/they did not constitute protected class discrimination, harassment, or retaliation. - 2) A decision of "inconclusive" means that the evidence provided by both parties did not reach a preponderance of evidence in favor of either party. - 3) A decision of "substantiated" means that the event(s) occurred as alleged by a preponderance of evidence in favor of the complainant. - 5.8.12 The final investigation summary shall be submitted to the responsible university administrator designated below with authority to implement actions and/or discipline necessary to resolve the complaint (unless a conflict of interest exists, in which case the Office of General Counsel will recommend to the President a designee to serve as an alternative responsible university administrator).
-When the respondent is an employee, the responsible university administrator should consult with the EO/AA Director, the Office of General Counsel, and with Human Resources.
-The final investigation summary shall be kept in the investigation file and may be used as evidence in other related procedures, such as subsequent complaints, disciplinary actions, and/or review hearings or appeals.
+5.8.10 The investigator(s) shall prepare a final investigation report or summary that contains a written summary of the findings (including a statement of the allegations and issues, the positions of the parties, a summary of evidence and findings, and a determination on whether this policy has been violated).
+The EO/AA Director, or designee, and an attorney assigned by General Counsel shall review each final investigation report or summary before it is finalized.

+5.8.11 The possible findings of the investigation are the following:

+1) A decision of "unfounded" indicates either that there is insufficient evidence for the investigators to conclude that the event(s) occurred as alleged, or even if the event(s) occurred, it/they did not constitute protected class discrimination, harassment, or retaliation.

+2) A decision of "inconclusive" means that the evidence provided by both parties did not reach a preponderance of evidence in favor of either party.

+3) A decision of "substantiated" means that the event(s) occurred as alleged by a preponderance of evidence in favor of the complainant.

+5.8.12 The final investigation report or summary shall be submitted to the responsible university administrator designated below with authority to implement actions and/or discipline necessary to resolve the complaint (unless a conflict of interest exists, in which case the Office of General Counsel will recommend to the President a designee to serve as an alternative responsible university administrator).
+When the respondent is an employee, the responsible university administrator shall consult with the EO/AA Director, the Office of General Counsel, and with Human Resources.
+When the respondent is a student, the responsible university administrator shall consult with the EO/AA Director and the Office of General Counsel.
+The final investigation report or summary shall be kept in the investigation file and may be used as evidence in other related procedures, such as subsequent complaints, disciplinary actions, and/or review hearings or appeals.